Casting a BAIT for Offline and Online Source-free Domain Adaptation: BAIT for Source-Free Domain Adaptation

 \section{BAIT for Source-Free Domain Adaptation}

+We start by introducing our normal offline source-free domain adaptation method.
+Finally, we will extend this method to the online case where target data are only seen once.

-We denote the labeled source domain data with $n_s$ samples as $\mathcal{D}_s = \{(x_i^s,y^s_i)\}_{i=1}^{n_s}$, where the $y^s_i$ is the corresponding label of $x_i^s$, and the unlabeled target domain data with $n_t$ samples as $\mathcal{D}_t=\{x_j^t\}_{j=1}^{n_t}$, and the number of classes is $K$.
-Usually UDA methods eliminate the domain shift by aligning the feature distribution between the source and target domains.
-Unlike the normal setting, we consider the more challenging SFUDA setting which during adaptation to the target data has no longer access to the source data, and has only access to the model trained on the source data.
-In the following sections, we elaborate our method under SFUDA setting.
+We denote the labeled source domain data with $n_s$ samples as $\mathcal{D}_s = \{(x_i^s,y^s_i)\}_{i=1}^{n_s}$, where $y^s_i$ is the corresponding label of $x_i^s$, and the unlabeled target domain data with $n_t$ samples as $\mathcal{D}_t=\{x_j^t\}_{j=1}^{n_t}$, and the number of classes is $K$.
+Usually, DA methods eliminate the domain shift by aligning the feature distribution between the source and target domains.
+Unlike the normal setting, we consider the more challenging SFDA setting which during adaptation to the target data has no longer access to the source data, and has only access to the model trained on the source data.